Birdfeeding

 Among my more relevant series for the main theme:

-The Bear Tunnels introduces modern principles to people in the past, touching on slavery and rebellion.
+The Bear Tunnels introduces modern principles to people in the past, including some aspects of food science.

 Or you can ask for something new.